 The Spiritual Stages of Divorce

-When a couple of divorces, they go through many different spiritual stages.
+When a couple divorces, they go through many different spiritual stages.
 The first stage is denial.
 This is when the couple tries to convince themselves that the divorce is not happening.
 Next is anger.
 This is when the couple starts to blame each other for the divorce.
 The third stage is bargaining.
 This is when the couple tries to negotiate a way to stay together.
 The fourth stage is depression.

 10 Tips for Surviving the Stages of Divorce